-As of 2017, the last full year we have data for, there were 5,567 Office of Civil Rights (OCR) investigations dealing with accessibility in K–20 institutions (Department of Education, 2019, Z-22).
-In 2018, ADA Title III Lawsuits in federal courts were projected to hit almost 10,000 (Vu, Launey, Ryan, & Fitz, 2018).
+As of 2017, the last full year we have data for, there were 5,567 Office of Civil Rights (OCR) investigations dealing with accessibility in K–20 institutions (Department of Education, 2019, p.
+Z-22).
+In 2018, Americans with Disabilities Act (ADA) Title III Lawsuits in federal courts were projected to hit almost 10,000 (Vu, Launey, Ryan, & Fitz, 2018).
 These numbers have been increasing each year—almost exponentially for ADA lawsuits.
 I’ve been working with digital accessibility issues since 2007.
 Until recently, much of what I’ve warned about in meetings and conversations was ignored, making me feel like Cassandra from Greek myth.
 But in the past few years, teachers and administrators have begun to ask what we need to do, and some institutions are preparing to act.
 The University of Illinois Springfield (UIS) is one of those institutions, so I am offering our lessons to help others move forward.

 Why do we need to make content accessible?
 A simple answer is that making our teaching materials, marketing materials, and our forms usable by anyone who comes across them online is the right thing to do.
 Of course, doing what’s right can get overtaken by everything else vying for our time, including advising, meetings, grading, and family.
 At which point the law steps in to remind us that yes, what’s right is also compulsory.
 So what are the laws?